eternaItree/eternaItree.github.io/_posts/2022-04-02-Fuzzing-Like-A-Caveman-6.md

 fstat(1337, 0x7fff4bf54bf0)             = -1 EBADF (Bad file descriptor)
 ```

 As we've already learned, there is no direct export in libc for `fstat()`, it's one of those weird ones like `stat()` and we actually have to hook `__fxstat()`.
-So let's try and that hook and see if it gets called for our `1337` file descriptor in our hook.
+So let's try and hook that to see if it gets called for our `1337` file descriptor.
 The hook function will look like this to start:
 ```c
 // Declare prototype for the real __fxstat typedef int (*__fxstat_t)(int __ver, int __filedesc, struct stat *__stat_buf);